Cannon-Thurston Maps for Kleinian Groups: Applications

-Let $\rho_E$ be the associated representation.
-If $\rho$ is not primitive stable, then there exists a sequence of primitive cyclically reduced elements $w_n$ such that $\rho(w_n^\ast)$ is not an $n-$ quasi-geodesic.
-After passing to a subsequence, $w_n$ and hence $w_n^\ast$ converges to a bi-infinite geodesic $ w_\infty$ in the Cayley graph with two distinct end points $w_+, w_-$ in the Gromov boundary of $F$.
-The Cannon-Thurston map identifies $w_+, w_-$ .
-Hence by Theorem \ref{ptpreimagefinal} they are either the end points of a leaf of the ending lamination or ideal points of a complementary ideal polygon.
-Hence $Wh( w_\infty , \Delta)$ is connected and has no cutpoints.
-It follows that $Wh( w_n , \Delta)$ is connected and has no cutpoints for sufficiently large $n$.
+Using the structure of the Cannon-Thurston map for handlebody groups, Jeon, Kim, Lecuire and Ohshika \cite{woojin} have solved this conjecture.
+We sketch their proof for degenerate free groups without parabolics with associated representation denoted by $\rho$.
+They show that for the ending lamination $\Lambda_E$ of a degenerate free group without parabolics, $Wh(\Lambda_E , \Delta)$ is connected and has no cutpoints.
+Then they argue by contradiction.
+If $\rho$ is not primitive stable, then there exists a sequence of primitive cyclically reduced elements $w_n$ such that $\rho(\cdots w_nw_nw_n \cdots)$ is not an $n-$ quasi-geodesic.
+After passing to a subsequence, $w_n$ and hence $\cdots w_nw_nw_n \cdots$ converges to a bi-infinite geodesic $ w_\infty$ in the Cayley graph with two distinct end points $w_+, w_-$ in the Gromov boundary of $F$ identified by the Cannon-Thurston map.
 It follows from a Lemma due to Whitehead that $w_n$ cannot be primitive for large $n$, a contradiction.